All Ideas

 A permit deposit has been paid but the project has not been submitted for review

-In this instance, you have 120 days to submit drawings for permit review before the project expires.
+In this instance you have 120 days to submit drawings for permit review before the project expires.
 The clock starts counting down from the day that the permit deposit payment is made.
-A 90-day extension can be sought from DOB if approaching the 120-day limitation.
-Also, DOB can typically recover an expired application if it has expired for less than 90 days.
+A 90 day extension can be sought from DOB if approaching the 120 day limitation.
+Also, DOB often has the ability to recover an expired application if it has been expired for less than 90 days.
+However, recovery of an expired application within this timeframe is at DOB’s discretion.
 If an expired application cannot be recovered, the permit deposit fee would be forfeited and cannot be applied to a future application.

 Scenario 2